Abla25/SurfBeacon/README.md

 I am not a professional developer or an electrical engineer.
 I am just a noob surfer who loves 3D printing and DIY electronics.

 I wanted a way to know if the waves were good without doom-scrolling through Surfline every 10 minutes.
 I designed the 3D-printed housing and the hardware setup myself.
-For the firmware, **I utilized AI tools to assist in generating the C++ code** for the ESP32.
+For the firmware, **I utilized AI tools to assist in generating the code** for the ESP32.
 I then refined, tested, and tweaked the logic to create a stable, reliable device.

 What started as a fun experiment is now a fully functional tool that I use daily.